-A list of five topics, selected from the topic areas in section 3, is published below for each year of examination.
+A list of five topics, selected from the topic areas in Section 3, is published below.
 The list changes every year.
-A question will be set on each of the five topics corresponding to the year of examination; candidates choose one question and write an essay in Urdu of 250-400 words.
-Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see section 6, Mark Schemes).
+A question will be set on each of the five topics; candidates choose one question and write an essay in Mandarin Chinese of 250-400 characters.
+Of the 40 marks available, 24 are for the quality of the language and 16 for the content (see Section 6, Mark Schemes).